 Take a DiSC assessment.

 3. Who Am I?

 Who Am I? is a picture quiz that asks users to select the most accurate or interesting photo tiles in each category.
 Some questions allow for multiple answers, while others ask test takers to pick the most accurate answer.
 The quiz covers a wide array of topics and preferences and is a top personality test for team building.
 Compared to some other entries on this list, Who Am I? is a long test, but it has a reasonable payoff.
 In total, the quiz measures and analyzes 15 personality traits such as self-control, resilience, conscientiousness, and sociability.
 This broad aspect provides a detailed portrait of the test-takers temperament and motivations.

 Take Who Am I?

 4. Test Color

 If you prefer quick personality tests over lengthy questionnaires, then Test Color is a perfect choice.
-The quiz consists of only two questions: select the colors beginning with those you prefer, and choose the colors starting with those you like least.
+The short quiz consists of only two questions: select the colors beginning with those you prefer, and choose the colors starting with those you like least.
 The results reveal the extent of personality facets such as introversion and extroversion, organizational ability, and emotional intelligence.
 Each answer contains a personality profile which includes a pie chart breakdown of various qualities like creativity, intellectualism, and decision making ability.